 When a healthcare provider or medical professional prescribes or administers medication to you, your child, a family member or a loved one, you assume that the medication is being prescribed or administered correctly.
 You trust your healthcare providers, as well as their staff members, to pay attention to detail on every level.
 They usually do, and all goes well.
 However, sometimes even very experienced and cautious medical professionals make mistakes.
-One common type of medical malpractice mistake is a medication error.
 There are several types of medication errors.
 Failure to administer the proper dosage is among the most common.
 This can be the result of an error on the part of a prescribing physician or on the part of a pharmacist filling a prescription.
 Another error involves administering the wrong medication.
 This can also result from a mistake on the part of a prescribing doctor or a mistake on the part of a pharmacist.

 Types Of Medication Errors

 There are a many different ways you can be injured, or even killed as a result of a medication error.
 They include:

 Incorrect Or Inaccurate Dosage

 Allergic Reaction To Medication